JeffH001/Coding_Challenges/README.md

 [SumLists](src/main/scala/SumLists.scala) - Functions to sum the composite integers from two lists of integers.

 [StackMin](src/main/scala/StackMin.scala) - An integer stack with O(1) time `push`, `pop`, and `min` methods.

+[reorderDigits](src/main/scala/reorderDigits.scala) - Takes an array of integers and a string of "asc" or "desc" and returns the array with the digits within each element sorted ascending or descending, respectively.

+[canPartition](src/main/scala/canPartition.scala) - Determines if one element of the array can be the product of all of the other digits in the array.